 Even if you aren't attending an event at the Sambadrome you may want to swing by and take a look at it, to give you a better idea of the atmosphere when you watch one of the famous carnival parades on TV.

-Official Website: Sambadrome and the Rio Carnival Parades
+Accommodations near Sambadrome and the Rio Carnival Parades:

 |Metro Line||Nearest Station||Walking Time|